Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Nonadiabatic edge-state transfer

-In this section, we provide a speed-up protocol inspired by the CD driving where the state evolution is always along $\ket{\Phi_0(t)}$, by cancelling the nonadiabatic transitions from all instantaneous eigenstates.
+In this section, we provide a speed-up protocol inspired by CD driving where the state evolution is always along $\ket{\Phi_0(t)}$, by canceling the nonadiabatic transitions from all instantaneous eigenstates.
 This leads to the total Hamiltonian $H(t)= H_0(t) + H_{\text{cd}}(t)$.
-However, instead of finding the exact CD terms which requires the spectral knowledge, we apply the adiabatic gauge potentials \cite{KOLODRUBETZ20171} to achieve the approximate CD terms
+However, instead of finding the exact CD terms which requires spectral knowledge, we apply the adiabatic gauge potentials \cite{KOLODRUBETZ20171} to achieve the approximate CD terms